 1. Overclocking

-If you’re not comfortable overclocking your processor on your own, there are many software programs and online tools that can help you do it safely.
+If you’re uncomfortable overclocking your processor on your own, many software programs and online tools can help you do it safely.
 Just be sure to research which program is right for you and follow the instructions carefully.

 2. CPU Temperature Spike Caused by Overheating Graphics Card